Nicola Alongi: Murder

-In August 1919, the alliance between peasant and workers promoted by Alongi and Orcel, materialized when peasants in the area of Corleone and Prizzi began a strike, claiming not only the improvement of wages, but radical legislation that would lead to agrarian reform.
+In August 1919, the alliance between peasant and workers promoted by Alongi and Orcel materialized when peasants in the area of Corleone and Prizzi began a strike, claiming not only the improvement of wages, but also radical legislation for agrarian reform.
 Orcel and other socialist leaders supported this position by organizing a national rally in Palermo to support the agitation of the peasants in Sicily and the expropriation of land.

 The reaction to the social upheaval came from the Mafia.
-Mafia boss Gristina first ordered the murder of Alongi's friend and pupil, Giuseppe Rumore, secretary of the Lega di miglioramento (League of improvement) in Prizzi on September 22, 1919.
+Mafia boss Gristina first ordered the murder of Alongi's friend and pupil, Giuseppe Rumore, secretary of the Lega di miglioramento (League of improvement) in Prizzi, on September 22, 1919.
 Alongi, considered already "a dead man on leave," did not change the programme of land tenure.
 On February 29, 1920, he was shot and killed in Prizzi at the orders of Gristina.

 On October 14, 1920, Alongi's ally Giovanni Orcel was killed as well.
-With the killing of Orcel and Alongi, the undisputed leaders of the union movement Sicilian, the "red biennium" in Sicily was repressed.
-The advent of Fascism the following years definitively ended the period of agitation.
+With the killing of Orcel and Alongi, the undisputed leaders of "red biennium" union movement in Sicily was repressed.
+The advent of Fascism in the following years definitively ended the period of agitation.
 The story of the murders of Alongi and Orcel had its ending January 21, 1921, with the killing of the man who is regarded as the principal behind the killings, Silvestre Gristina.
 His murder is still unsolved and is considered to be a case of "proletarian justice".